beau1399/arensee/README.md

     //etc.
 ```

-This will get called when it's a computer player's turn, and the first element in the indexable data structure returned will be assumed to define the best possible chess move found by the engine, per whatever move-ranking logic it implements.
-(It is logical to ask why a collection is returned, vs. a single move's data.
-My thinking in writing Engine.js this was that it made my code more amenable to function composition, allowing for the creation of a "chess move pipeline" with different functions playing different move evaluation roles.)
+This will get called when it's a computer player's turn, and the indexable data structure returned should contain a collection of good moves found by the engine.
+The move at index 0 has been found by the engine to be the best move.
+The maximum number of moves to be found and returned is dictated by the "max" parameter.

+It is logical to ask why a collection is returned, vs. a single move's data.
+My thinking in writing Engine.js this was that it made my code more amenable to function composition, allowing for the creation of a "chess move pipeline" with different functions playing different move evaluation roles.
+I did not ultimately rely on this technique, but the notion of progressive move filtering by independent functions was something I found promising.

 The parameters to the "PossibleMoves" function are, in order: